jakeprice-me/ansible-fedora/README.md

 # Ansible Playbook to Configure Fedora 34 on ThinkPad

-This playbook configures my ThinkPad T480, following a fresh installation of Fedora.
+This playbook configures my ThinkPad T480, following a fresh installation of my goto distro, Fedora.

 ## Install Ansible